suxuekun/libpyiotcloud/README.md

-This IoT platform is a container-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ, MongoDB, Ionic, Amazon Cognito, Amazon Pinpoint, Twilio, Nexmo, Paypal, Docker, Kubernetes, Jenkins and many more.
+This IoT platform is a container-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ, MongoDB, Ionic, Amazon Cognito, Amazon Pinpoint, Twilio, Nexmo, Paypal, BrainTree, Docker, Kubernetes, Jenkins and many more.
 It can be deployed in a local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.
 The web app is made of Ionic framework so it can be compiled as Android and iOS mobile apps using one code base.